Promoting Independence in Older Adults

 The good news is that falls are preventable!

 Occupational therapists are uniquely trained to address the multiple factors (physical, cognitive, visual, environmental) which contribute to falls.
-Promoting Independence in Older Adults provides a comprehensive two-hour assessment which takes into consideration each client's unique situation, and then works with the client and/or family members to identify methods to reduce fall risk.
+Promoting Independence in Older Adults is staffed by highly competent occupational therapists who provide a comprehensive two-hour assessment which takes into consideration each client's unique situation, and then works with the client and/or family members to identify methods to reduce fall risk.

 Home Safety Evaluation Includes…